haikalllp/PurpleNotes/README.md

 - The application requires a local server due to ES module restrictions
 - Data is stored in browser's localStorage
 - Clear cache to reset all data
+- CSS is organized in modular files
+- Styles use CSS custom properties for theming

 ## Troubleshooting